DigitalBox98/SimpleExtJSApp/README.md

 - A tar of the apps/modules docs : to document how apps are using the UI components and framework (in the docs folder)

 This repo doesn't include :
-- The SPK package for SimpleExtJSApp (for that check the SimpleExtJSApp source in the useful links section)
+- The SPK package for SimpleExtJSApp.
+For that refer to the SimpleExtJSApp source in the useful links section available in the SynologyDSM info page

 Notes :
 - The test CGI is called via an Ajax request (to "/webman/3rdparty/simpleextjsapp/test.cgi" URL) <br>